 Massachusetts.
 It is guided by a management committee with representation of both governmental and non-governmental entities engaged in the protection and restoration of Narragansett Bay.
-The NBEP generated the first federally required Comprehensive Conservation and Management Plan (CCMP) for Narragansett Bay in 1995.
-This CCMP was adopted into the SGP as a separate Element (715) in 1992 but as noted above the 1992 CCMP is repealed by this Plan.
+The NBEP generated the first federally required Comprehensive Conservation and Management Plan (CCMP) for Narragansett Bay in 1992.
+This CCMP was adopted into the SGP as a separate Element (715) in 1992 but the 1992 CCMP is now repealed by this WOMP.